 I have loved all history (Welsh, British, European and World) with a passion since very early childhood.
 I can still recall the thrill of hearing stories as a very young boy of life in Radnorshire when my Grandparents were children.
 So too, the excitement of opening a history book and discovering facts and links to places, people and events.
 One notable example was discovering Owain Glyndŵr’s connection to Radnorshire: The Battle of Brynglas on 22 June 1402.

 As with history, I have loved music passionately for as long as I can remember.
 I think it stems from the fact that my mother, to keep me entertained during my pre-school days, would stack our antiquated record player with ten 45-inch singles, or three LPs and start the playing process.
 With me entertained, she was free to clean the house.
 I soon became lost in this magical world of sound and sensory colour.
 So much so that, all these years later, I can still recall many of the lyrics and the mental imagery that these songs conjured and evoked.

 In 2004, I married my long-term partner, Sue.
 I am the very proud father of Chloe and Cora.

-If you would like to comment on or ask questions about Hands Off Wales, or John Jenkins: The Reluctant Revolutionary?, or Chalybeate Spring, or if you have any queries concerning Welsh political protest, or my current manuscript concerning Tryweryn, or my current music project, Orion’s Belt, please use the Contact form on this site.
+If you would like to comment on or ask questions about Hands Off Wales, John Jenkins: The Reluctant Revolutionary? or Tryweryn: A New Dawn?, or if you have any queries concerning Welsh political protest or my released albums, Chalybeate Spring and Orion’s Belt, please use the Contact form on this site.
 I will endeavour to respond as well as I am able.

 I look forward to hearing from you.